buildbuddy-io/buildbuddy/website/src/pages/jobs/software-engineer.md

 This is a unique opportunity to shape the future of how engineers build and test software.

-## ‍You will
+## You will

 - Design, build, test, deploy, and maintain reliable software
 - Debug complex production issues across the stack
 - Plan for the growth of our platform and infrastructure
 - Build a great customer experience for our users (other engineers!)

-## ‍We're looking for someone who
+## We're looking for someone who

 - Is comfortable with ambiguity and working outside of their comfort zone
 - Can manage priorities well when there's a lot to be done
 - Holds yourself and others to a high bar when working with production
 - Is able to write high quality code in a programming language (e.g. Golang, Typescript).

-## ‍Who you'll work with
+## Who you'll work with

 - Tyler Williams - GitHub: @tylerwilliams, Twitter: @tylerbw
-- Siggi Simonarson - Github: @siggisim, Twitter: @siggi
+- Siggi Simonarson - GitHub: @siggisim, Twitter: @siggi
-- Brandon Duffany - Github: @bduffany, Twitter: @brandon_duffany
+- Brandon Duffany - GitHub: @bduffany, Twitter: @brandon_duffany
-- Vadim Berezniker - Github: @vadimberezniker
+- Vadim Berezniker - GitHub: @vadimberezniker
-  ‍

 ## What's it like to work at BuildBuddy?